sjp38/linux/Documentation/admin-guide/mm/idle_page_tracking.rst

 ========

 The idle page tracking API is located at ``/sys/kernel/mm/page_idle``.
-Currently, it consists of the only read-write file, ``/sys/kernel/mm/page_idle/bitmap``.
+Currently, it consists of two read-write file, ``/sys/kernel/mm/page_idle/bitmap`` and ``/sys/kernel/mm/page_idle/lock``.

-The file implements a bitmap where each bit corresponds to a memory page.
+The ``bitmap`` file implements a bitmap where each bit corresponds to a memory page.
 The bitmap is represented by an array of 8-byte integers, and the page at PFN #i is mapped to bit #i%64 of array element #i/64, byte order is native.
 When a bit is set, the corresponding page is idle.

 A page is considered idle if it has not been accessed since it was marked idle (for more details on what "accessed" actually means see the :ref:`Implementation